mmistakes/minimal-mistakes/_posts/2017-11-09-Making-a-responsive-medieval-board-with-SVG-stacks.md

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 Try resizing your browser window.
 Do you see how the upper side of the frame streches horizontally?
 Now, try also changing its width either directly on the `<symbol>` element or overrinding it on the `<use>` element.
 Isn't it amazing?
 All in all, this might seem like a trivial thing but in reality, it's a big step towards our main goal of having a full fledged responsive board.
 Now, we only need to repeat this same process with all the other pieces that need to stretch.

+#### Better organization of reusable elements with `<defs>`

+If we look closely at each part, it's clear that most of them are basically the same but with some minor differences such as their color, position, rotation, size, etc. So it would be only logical to create some basic shapes which the rest of the parts would be based from.

 [board]:({{ "/assets/img/board_concept.svg" | absolute_url }}) "board concept image"